Managed SVN Hosting

 In Redmine, now open the desired project in which you want to integrate the repository.

-Now switch to the project configuration and then select the “Repositories” tab.
+Now open the project configuration and select the "Repositories" tab.

-By clicking on create, the repository is integrated into the Redmine project.
+By clicking Create, the repository is integrated into the Redmine project.

 In the project tab "Repository" you will now see the integrated SVN.